melt-umn/ableC-lvars/README.md

 + Update readme guide to include new examples, the addition of freezing and freeing, other updates
 + Is there a way to error out only on the first missing include of a header?
 + Should lub always create a new copy instead of referencing old ones so that programmer can free without messing up lvar, instead of sometimes returning the original and sometimes making a new one?
 Otherwise can't safely free lub taken in passing, since might be freeing a value you need.
-+ Overload free instead of having separate free for each thing
 + Make get binary prefix operator, and have get lvar {{a1}, {a2}} automatically create threshold set?

 ### Things to think about: